When you come and visit us, you'll find in the wine cellar the following rice varieties:

 Visit the website of our Rice farmers’ trade union: www.rizdecamargue.com

 Rice is our second main crop growing at Mas de Valériole.

 Jean-Paul Michel is the person in charge, supported by his son Laurent and his nephew Armand.

-In Camargue, many rice varieties can be found: long grain and very long grain, round grain, aromatic rice; quick-cooking rice is marketed as well as wholegrain, brown, red or black rice… Camargue rice bears a Protected Geographical Indication since 6 June 2000.
+In Camargue, many rice varieties can be found: long grain and extra-long grain, round grain, aromatic rice,

-This means Jean-Paul explores all dirt tracks within the 200ha of paddy fields he is in charge of.
-This work is demanding and varies every year as it is highly related to climatic conditions.
+This work is demanding and varies each year as it is highly related to the weather.

-Yet, as mid-September approaches, frenzy takes hold of Camargue from which no one escapes: harvest begins!
+And, as mid-September approaches, a frenzy takes hold of Camargue: the harvest begins!

-If you come to Camargue at that time, you will see the combines operating in the paddy fields and you will follow heavy trailers with freshly harvested rice along the little roads, carrying a full year’s work…
+If you come to Camargue at that time, you will see the combine harvesters operating in the paddy fields and it is most likely that you'll be following heavy trailers on the road that carry a full year’s worth of work…